 - Informal didactic and interactive educational seminars

-Opportunities exist for our residents to personalize training to accommodate individual career goals or interests in governmental service at different levels, occupational medicine, research, and local or global advocacy.
+Opportunities exist for our residents to personalize training to accommodate individual career goals or interests in governmental service at different levels, clinical preventive medicine, occupational medicine, research, industry and local or global advocacy.

 The University of Rochester Preventive Medicine Residency Program seeks: